gaucho1978/BACCAble/README.md

 We will use *HT* and *TC* events extensively, as they will be use to *prepare data* for next operations to transfer all bits for all leds.

 ## Alfa Romeo Giulia Protocol Reverse Engineering
+Note (added on 29/12/2024): apart what i wrote in this paragraph, more message decoding was detailed inside main.c file, as comments for now, in order to be able to decode more messages in the near future.
+I don't have time to update this section now.

 These are information that I found and that I can share.
 Use everything this at your own risk.